antalervin19/SWModGenerator/README.md

 - Creates audio, data, graphics, and meshes subdirectories.
 - Generates a mod.xml file with the mod's name, author, and description.

+## PreBuild Releases:

+- There are currently 2 releases.
+- Download them and using ## Example Usage try them out

 ## Prerequisites

 To build the tool from the Python script, you need: